Minority Business Development Resources

-Through the Commission on Economic Inclusion, the Greater Cleveland Partnership supports the growth and development of minority-owned businesses in the region with the goal of increasing revenue, value, size and number of employees.
+Through its Equity & Inclusion division, the Greater Cleveland Partnership supports the growth and development of minority-owned businesses in the region with the goal of increasing revenue, value, size and number of employees.

 The Business Growth Collaborative (BGC) brings together 11 Northeast Ohio nonprofits to build a resource ecosystem that is easy to navigate and meets the needs of diverse entrepreneurs and small business owners.
 The 11 partners regularly meet to determine how to collectively help clients grow and develop.
 Areas of assistance include but are not limited to:

 - How to establish a business (Certifications, Licensures, Legal Requirements)

 - Business plan development (One-to-One Technical Assistance, Mentoring, Education)

 - Financial education (Credit Building, Financial Management)

 - Access to capital support (Small Business Loans, Government Grants)

 - Prototype development, Market validation, and Manufacturing design/readiness

 - Access to government procurement and corporate contract opportunities

 The BGC’s vision is to catalyze economic growth through more equitable wealth and job creation.
 The BGC partners believe that collaboration is necessary for creating a streamlined, coordinated system which is simple to navigate, reduces historical barriers to access, and places the needs of the entrepreneur first.